hipay/hipay-docs/hipay-enterprise-sdk-woocommerce/05-Platform-configuration.md

 ## Configure notification URLs

+To use the HiPay Enterprise plugin, you need to configure the notification URLs.

+For this two methods are possible:

+### 1. Let the CMS send the notification URL in the transaction (Recommended)

+You need to enable the option "_Send url Notification_" in the **HiPay Enterprise Credit Card** payment method configuration panel and under the Payment Method tab.

+### 2. Configure the URL in the HiPay Enterprise back office

-To use the HiPay Enterprise plugin, you need to configure the notification URLs in your HiPay Enterprise back office, from the "_Integration_" tab, in the "_Notifications_" section.
+In your HiPay Enterprise back office, from the "_Integration_" tab, in the "_Notifications_" section.

 - Notification URL:    http://www.{your-domain.com}/wc-api/WC_HipayEnterprise
 - Request method:      HTTP POST